afiune/godist/README.md

 ### Example-3

-To fully customize this automation, a user can provide a URL pointing to a custom JSON file as a third parameter to the `go:generate` directive, such file should contains the global variables to generate.
+To fully customize this automation, a user can provide a URL pointing to a custom JSON file as a third parameter to the `go:generate` directive.
+This custom JSON file should contain the global variables to generate.
 (See an example of a JSON file at [glob_dist.json](glob_dist.json).)